ATTR‑CM Resources

 Mackenzie's Mission Patient advocacy organization focused on raising disease awareness and supporting amyloidosis medical research

 ATTR-CM – Transthyretin amyloid cardiomyopathy.
-ATTR-CM is a rare, progressive infiltrative cardiomyopathy that mimics hypertensive, hypertrophic heart disease.
-It results from destabilization of the protein transthyretin (TTR), which allows TTR tetramers to break apart into monomers that can misfold into toxic amyloid fibrils.
-This leads to the accumulation of TTR amyloid fibrils in the myocardium.1,2
+ATTR-CM is a progressive condition that mimics heart disease.
+It is caused when the protein transthyretin (TTR) destabilizes and misfolds into toxic amyloid fibrils that accumulate in the myocardium.1,2

-NT-proBNP – N-terminal pro-brain natriuretic peptide.
-A protein secreted by the heart in response to stress and pressure overload that serves as a measure of worsening heart failure and cardiac dysfunction.
-Elevated levels of NT-proBNP have been associated with an increased risk for mortality and hospitalization in people with ATTR-CM.
+stress.
+Elevated levels of NT-proBNP have been associated with an increased risk for mortality and hospitalization in patients with ATTR-CM.
 Lower levels of NT-proBNP indicate better cardiac function.3-5

-T119M – A naturally occurring, super-stabilizing variant of the TTR protein shown to protect against severe manifestations of ATTR‑CM.6,7
+T119M – A naturally occurring, superstabilizing variant of the transthyretin protein shown to protect against severe manifestations of ATTR.6,7

 TTR – Transthyretin, also known as prealbumin.
 A key transport protein for retinol binding protein (vitamin A) and thyroxine (thyroid hormone) in the blood.
 TTR is primarily produced in the liver and adopts a tetrameric structure to transport cargo through the body.8,9